What are Bioidentical Hormones?

-The terms “natural” and “bio-identical” as applied to hormone replacement therapy (HRT) may cause confusion.
-Natural means, “existing in or derived from nature; not made, caused by, or processed by humankind”, bio-identical means, “exactly the same as that which exists in the human body.”
-In 1943 Russell Earl Marker isolated diosgenin from Mexican yams and developed the process known as “Marker Degradation”; a three step process by which mammalian sex hormones can be synthesized from a natural source.
-Prior to developing this process progesterone was available at a cost of $8.00/gram (Before the Marker process, a single capsule of progesterone 200mg would cost $23.42).
+The terms “natural” and “bioidentical” as applied to hormone replacement therapy (HRT) may cause confusion.
+Natural means “existing in or derived from nature; not made, caused by, or processed by humankind.”
+Bio-identical means “exactly the same as that which exists in the human body.”
+In 1943 Russell Earl Marker isolated diosgenin from Mexican yams and developed the process known as “Marker Degradation;” a three-step process by which mammalian sex hormones can be synthesized from a natural source.

+Yes, you can.
 Patients are often concerned about the source of their hormones if they have a sensitivity to soy or other plant products from which the diosgenin is isolated.
-Because hormones are synthesized, or made by a chemical process to especially imitate a bio-identical product, we can say they are bio-identical.
+Because hormones are synthesized, or made by a chemical process to imitate a bioidentical product, we can say they are bioidentical.
 This process removes all the parts of the product that do not exactly resemble that which the body would identify as its own.
 None of the products compounded contain diosgenin, soy or yam.
-The product used in compounds contain only the bio-identical hormone desired by the patient or prescriber.
+The product used in compounds contains only the bioidentical hormone desired by the patient or prescriber.

-Joleen M. Lake, APRN is an Advanced Bio-identical Hormone Therapy Practitioner who is highly trained to provide superior diagnoses and treatment for patients looking to maintain hormone optimization.
-Her extensive experience and passion for wellness continues to make her a well sought after medical provider specializing in hormone therapy.
-If you’re hormone health has put you on a bumpy path and you’re ready to make the right choice call Optima Medical Hormone Replacement for a free consultation today at 402.578.5353 .
+Joleen M. Lake, APRN is an Advanced Bioidentical Hormone Therapy Practitioner who is highly trained to provide superior diagnoses and treatments for patients looking to maintain hormone optimization.
+Her extensive experience and passion for wellness continue to make her a sought-after medical provider specializing in hormone therapy.
+If your hormone health has put you on a bumpy path and you’re ready to make the right choice for bioidentical hormone replacement therapy, call Optima Medical Hormone Replacement in Omaha for a free consultation today at 402.205.7926.

 For more information on hormones please visit this article on women’s hormone health.